-The CEO as executive director and Head of HR, provide support and information to the Committee, but in keeping with good practice are not formally members.
+In addition, both the CEO (as executive director) and the Head of Operations provide support and information to the Committee but in keeping with good practice are not formally members.
 At each meeting the non-executive directors also meet without the executive director.

-The Committee's purpose is to oversee on behalf of the Board formal and transparent arrangements, in the spirit of Cafédirect's Gold Standard, regarding the appointment, development and reward of the Executive Team and the Board (excluding remuneration of non-executive Directors).
+The Committee's purpose is to oversee, on behalf of the Board, formal and transparent arrangements in the spirit of Cafédirect's Gold Standard, regarding the appointment, development and reward of the Executive Team and the Board (excluding remuneration of non-executive Directors).

-The Committee met formally three times in 2021.
+The Committee met formally five times in 2022.